 In the past ten years, many individuals have started using omega-3 fish oil supplements.
 These supplements come with many health benefits.
 Fish oil comes with vital fatty acids.

 These fatty acids are necessary for the body, to grow and develop correctly.
 Bear in mind that the body doesn’t produce omega-3 naturally, meaning that the only way to get is through diet.

 And the best natural source of omega-3 fatty acids is fish oil.
 But can this fish oil help with diabetic neuropathy?

-According to one study, fish oil supplements might help restore the damaged nerves to a healthy state.
+Web MD and fish oil supplements might help restore the damaged nerves to a healthy state.

-According to the results of the study, although the fish oil wasn’t connected to reduced sugar levels, it was linked to improved nerve health.
+According to the results of the study, although fish oil wasn’t connected to reduced sugar levels, it was linked to improved nerve health.
 As a matter of fact, both measures of sensory signal transmission and nerve density improved in those mice who took the injections.

 These researchers intend to do more studies so they can show that the treatment with fish oil might help treat specific effects of diabetes on the nerves.